ISAITB/docs-services/source/messaging/index.rst

 endTransaction
 ~~~~~~~~~~~~~~

-The ``endTransaction`` is the counterpart of the ``beginTransaction`` call and is called when the test bed executes the ``etxn`` GITB TDL step to signal
+The ``endTransaction`` operation is the counterpart of ``beginTransaction`` and is called when the test bed executes the ``etxn`` [REF] GITB TDL step to signal
 the end of a transaction.
-The call received the session identifier but in terms of implementation typically nothing is required.
+The call receives the session identifier but in terms of implementation can typically be left empty.

 .. code-block:: java